The Global Evolution of Litigation Finance

 of high value unpaid claims, often originating from exports to emerging markets and cross border arbitrations.

-In Switzerland, litigation finance is permitted provided funders act independently of a claimant’s attorney (BGE 131 I 223/2004).
+In Switzerland, dispute finance is permitted provided funders act independently of a claimant’s attorney (BGE 131 I 223/2004).
 In a nod to its widespread

 acceptance, the court also found that it is a lawyer’s duty to inform their clients about their funding options (Supreme Court decision 2C_814/2014).
 Particular benefits for Swiss litigants include the funding of money that plaintiffs are